Freedom

 Sculpture by Duane Hanson of Zenos' hands is integrated into the Freedom sculpture.

-In the end, this sculpture is a statement about the artist’s attempt to free himself from the constraints of mortality through a long lasting creative form.
+Ultimately, this sculpture is a statement about the artist’s attempt to free himself from the constraints of mortality through a long lasting creative form.

-As a chaplain on an inpatient psychiatry unit, I often use a picture of “Freedom” with my patients during our spirituality groups.
+As a chaplain on an inpatient psychiatry unit, I often use a picture of ‘Freedom’ with my patients during our spirituality groups.
 We talk about the importance of art and how we are able to connect with it.
-Frudakis’ “Freedom” is always popular among patients, as it gives them an image and language to describe the feeling of being trapped ... and the hope to one day be freed from (those feelings).
+Frudakis’ ‘Freedom’ is always popular among patients, as it gives them an image and language to describe the feeling of being trapped...and the hope to one day be freed from (those feelings).
 I am so grateful for this sculpture, as it calls us to hope for something more and to express or hope to overcome our struggles.

 — Virginia, United States